 Today was my last day at work and on Saturday I’ll be 38 weeks pregnant, crazy stuff.
 Saturday will also be our first wedding anniversary – can’t believe we’ve been married for a year already!
 On the 27th is my birthday and on the 28th the baby is due to arrive – if she’s as punctual as Lana was.
 Since Matthew just started a new job he’s not entitled to paternity leave, but has booked in two weeks of unpaid leave starting on the 30th of October.
 So to not mess that up the baby really needs to arrive on time…

-After having to apply for it twice and the box being delivered to the wrong address it finally arrived yesterday – or I picked it up from the wrong address after the postman told me he saw it lying around in the stairwell a few doors away!
+After having to apply for it twice and the box being delivered to the wrong address it finally arrived yesterday – or I picked it up next door after the postman told me he saw it lying around in the stairwell a few doors away!

 The box is black and white and designed by an art student – love the Loch Ness theme, very Scottish.
 I think the idea is that you can colour it in yourself and on the lid you can write the baby’s name and time of birth.
 Maybe I’ll let Lana lose with some colouring pens…However, I immediately noticed a problem with the box when trying to move it: there are no “handles” on the sides like on the Finnish boxes, which makes it tricky to lift.